aidstack/.github/profile/README.md

-Open-source software components and design patterns for field data, offline operations, and civic infrastructure.
+AidStack is an independent engineering lab creating open-source software components and design patterns for humanitarian applications and civic infrastructure.
-_We build reliable software pieces that help humanitarian and public organizations work better in a fast moving world._

 ## Projects